steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 ## Workflow

-### Replacing a Stock Gauge (MOST COMMON for this project)
+### Replacing a Stock instruments (MOST COMMON for this project)

 **Preferred workflow: Fetch from GitHub (cleaner, always up-to-date)**

 1. **Student provides GitHub URL and uploads files:**

    - Gives you the project URL: https://github.com/steveturbek/Tangible-Interfaces-Submarine-Design-Project/tree/main
    - Uploads SKILL.md
    - Uploads their new design SVG
-   - Tells you which gauge they're replacing (speed, battery, etc.)
+   - Tells you which instruments they're replacing (speed, battery, etc.)
-   - **NO need to upload the stock gauge** - you'll fetch it from GitHub
+   - **NO need to upload the stock instruments** - you'll fetch it from GitHub

-2. **Fetch and analyze the stock gauge from GitHub:**
+2. **Fetch and analyze the stock instruments from GitHub:**

-   - Use WebFetch to access: `https://raw.githubusercontent.com/steveturbek/Tangible-Interfaces-Submarine-Design-Project/main/instruments/[gauge-name].svg`
+   - Use WebFetch to access: `https://raw.githubusercontent.com/steveturbek/Tangible-Interfaces-Submarine-Design-Project/main/instruments/[instruments-name].svg`
    - Read the STUDENT EDIT ZONE to understand the animation behavior
    - Note the data range (0-100, -100 to +100, etc.)
    - Identify the element being animated and the transformation type (rotation, translation, etc.)